Frosted Sugar Cookie Bars

 If they’re unfrosted bars like my chocolate chip cookie bars, they just need 20-30 minutes for the crust to solidify, making it easier to cut them into bars.
 We like to serve those bars slightly warm so the chocolate is still gooey.

-Once they are fully cooled and frosted, remove the bars (using your nonstick foil) from the pan and place them on a cutting board.
+Once they are fully cooled and frosted, remove the bars (using your nonstick foil to assist) from the pan and place them on a cutting board.
 The following technique works when using square baking pans.

 Use a sharp knife and slice from top to bottom and from side to side making 4 equal squares.
 Then cut each of those squares into 4 equal squares.